i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/6-PWM-Motor-Speed/README.md

 ![Motor-DC-Brush-1](https://github.com/user-attachments/assets/8efb1921-d0e7-4e3f-af0b-922a036f3b66)
 <br/>
-In this tutorial, DC brush motor will be used as example to control rotation speed by using PWM.
+DC brush motor rotation speed can be controlled by using PWM.
-DC brush motor uses very high power than MCU thus a driver circuit is needed to control direction and speed.
+DC brush motor uses very high power supply than MCU thus a driver circuit is needed to control direction and speed.
 Saperate the circuitory adds the advantage which protects the MCU from damage if fault occurs at driver circuit.
 <br/>